racket/racket/racket/src/thread/README.txt

 is often implemented by using atomic mode via `start-atomic` and `end-atomic`.

-Anything that touches the couroutine thread scheduler and the `thread-...` family of functions needs to be running in a coroutine thread.
+Anything that touches the coroutine thread scheduler and the `thread-...` family of functions needs to be running in a coroutine thread.
 As explained further below, if a relevant operation is tried in a parallel thread, it will block and send the operation to a coroutine thread.

-There are places in the impleemntation of threads where atomic mode has been exited, but the thread isn't supposed to be running anymore, and it's on its way to being descheduled.
-In those places, it's important to use `end-atomic/no-barrier-exit`, so that the continaution isn't moved to the future for a parallel thread (where the running couroutine thread is part of the implementation of a parallel thread).
+There are places in the implementation of threads where atomic mode has been exited, but the thread isn't supposed to be running anymore, and it's on its way to being descheduled.
+In those places, it's important to use `end-atomic/no-barrier-exit`, so that the continaution isn't moved to the future for a parallel thread (where the running coroutine thread is part of the implementation of a parallel thread).
 See "Parallel Threads" below.

 Futures